 Jessica’s Favorite Thing: Chemical Reactions

-Dr. Jessica C. Williams is a practicing dentist at River Hills Community Health Center in Iowa and is one of the co-authors of the Paige & Paxton STEM storybook series and the company’s head of science content and curriculum.
+Dr. Jessica C. Williams, a practicing dentist, is one of the co-authors of the Paige & Paxton STEM storybook series and the company’s head of science content and curriculum.
 Due to her mom’s methodology, Jessica excelled at science and was passionate about it from an early age.
 Her passion led her to become actively involved in youth pipelining programs to get kids of all backgrounds interested in science.

 Jessica’s first job in high school was as a Science Achiever at Chicago’s Museum of Science and Industry, where she educated visitors on science concepts.
 At Howard University, she served as a mentor and tutor for incoming freshmen entering into the College of Arts and Science and helped enhance their baseline of science knowledge and research health professions careers.